Matteo2145/Parking-Lot-Vacancy-Detection-using-TinyML/README.md

 The Python script is designed to convert an RGB image into a grayscale image and then generate a C header file containing the image data as a byte array.

 ## Detection
 Once the C header file is created it's time to start the detection.
 In the Arduino IDE open the folder *Parking-Lot-Vacancy-Detection-using-TinyML\inference\parking-lot-vacancy-detection*, and upload the file *parking-lot-vacancy-detection.ino*.
+Check that *injected_image.h* is located in the same folder as *parking-lot-vacancy-detection.ino*.